programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 - [IIIF Get Started guide](https://iiif.io/get-started/#end-users)
 	- This guide is essential for understanding how IIIF works, what the different APIs do, and how image and manifest URIs are structured.
 - [version 3.x documentation](https://iiif.io/api/image/3.0/)
-	- This documentation reviews the changes in the Image API from version 2.x, and is helpful for deciding which version you'd like to structure your images for.
+	- This documentation reviews the changes in the Image API from version 2.x, and is helpful for deciding which version you would like to structure your images for.
 - [version 2.x documentation](https://iiif.io/api/image/2.0/)
-	- This documentation reviews the specifications for version 2.x of the Image API, and is helpful for deciding which version you'd like to structure your images for.
+	- This documentation reviews the specifications for version 2.x of the Image API, and is helpful for deciding which version you would like to structure your images for.
 - [libvips documentation](https://www.libvips.org/API/current/Making-image-pyramids.html)
 	- This documentation includes all of the possible arguments and specifications you can use with the CLI tool libvips, allowing you to manipulate the processing of your image tiles to meet specific parameters.
  - [Guide to Windows Batch Scripting](https://steve-jansen.github.io/guides/windows-batch-scripting/)